aws-solutions/research-service-workbench-on-aws/solutions/swb-reference/AddingNewEnvironmentType.md

 [Code Sample](https://github.com/awslabs/monorepo-for-service-workbench/compare/feat/environments...feat/sagemakerNotebook) for adding `sagemakerNotebook` environment.
 This is the code to add `sagemakerNotebook` for step 1 through 4.

 ## Step 1: Define environment AWS resources
+In this step we'll define the AWS resources that are required for our new environment type.
+The resources will be defined in a `.cfn.yaml` file.
+And that file will be used to create a Service Catalog product, which will be added to SWB's Service Catalog portfolio.
 1. Add a new folder for your custom environment at this location: `solutions/swb-reference/src/environment/`.
 The new folder name should be in camelCase, for example `sagemakerNotebook`.
 2. Add the Service Catalog template for the new environment to this folder, eg: `solutions/swb-reference/src/environment/<newEnvTypeName>/<newEnvTypeName>.cfn.yaml`.
 For reference check out [sagemaker.cfn.yaml](https://github.com/awslabs/monorepo-for-service-workbench/blob/feat/environments/solutions/swb-reference/src/environment/sagemaker/sagemaker.cfn.yaml).
 The `parameters` section of the CF template allow users to customize the environment with their own setting.
 For example, `InstanceType` is a parameter that can be provided when launching the environment to determine the instance size of the environment.
 ```yaml